LienM/ai-project-22-23/BasilRommens/readme.md

 says `(correlation analysis)` in its docstring participates in the correlation analysis.
 These files can also be found by looking at the first number.
 If it is either 102, 103, 104, or 105 then those files can be used in the correlation analysis.
-The evaluation is done in the `evaluation.py` file.
+The evaluation is done in the `evaluation.py` file located in the `helper` folder.

 ### Graph embeddings
+All the files for graph embeddings are located in the `graph_embedding` folder.

 You create embeddings of a graph using a skip-n-gram model on the random walks of the graph.
 We used 3 different algorithms to create graphs.
 They are further